-Information about where a person wants to die
+Information about where a person wants to die (e.g., home, hospital, nursing home)

 Information about a personal goal, such as seeing a grandchild born, attending at a child’s wedding, or finding care for a beloved pet.

 Examples

 A personal advance care plan may contain information about a person’s treatment preference regarding resuscitation.
 A personal advance care plan (PACP) document is a kind of advance directive.
 “Resuscitation” is a type of advance directive information that may be present in a PACP.